drusk/edge-lotto/README.md

 # edge-lotto

 A simple web-based lottery for Guild Wars 2.
+It is implemented entirely in client-side HTML, CSS and JavaScript.
+Therefore it does not need a server, and can be run locally by opening ```index.html``` in your web browser.

 ## Features